Advertisement

 You could also get an Uber or hire a Tuk Tuk driver.
 While Uber rides to Pena Palace tend to cost approximately €10, a Tuk Tuk ride will cost €10 per person.

 If you want to walk to these sites from the train station, then keep in mind that it takes about an hour.
-It’s also a steep hike, so people with health conditions should avoid doing this, especially during the hot summer months.

-Sintra and Cascais in 1 Day
+Day Trip: Sintra and Cascais in 1 Day

-People with a tight schedule may want to visit Sintra and Cascais in one day.
+People with a tight schedule may want to plan a day tour to Sintra and Cascais.
 This is usually not a good idea because there is just so much to see and each location needs a whole day.
-But if you must include both destinations in one day trip, here are a few options to consider:

-Go to the Sintra bus station and take a bus that connects both places.
-Busses 403 and 417 connect Sintra and Cascais.
 Bus 403 stops at Cabo da Roca, the famous cape marking the westernmost point in Europe.
 Tickets are €4.35 one way and can be purchased from the driver.

 Cabo